Yousuf-CS/CalculatingThePrice/README.md

 CalculatingThePrice
 ===================
-This is a C console program that takes an image as input and calculate the percentage of RED, BLUE and GREEN color on it...
+A C-Language Console program with UI that takes an image as an input and calculates presence of Red, Green and Blue color in image (to be calculated in percentage), the program also asks user how much he has to charge for each color.